fmtn/a/README.md

  -j,--jms-headers          Print JMS headers
  -J,--jndi <arg>           Connect via JNDI.
 Overrides -b and -A options.
-                           Specify context file on classpath -M,--move-queue <arg>     Move all messages from this to target -n,--non-persistent       Set message to non persistent.
+                           Specify context file on classpath -l,--list-queues          List queues and topics on broker (OpenWire only) -M,--move-queue <arg>     Move all messages from this to target -n,--non-persistent       Set message to non persistent.
  -o,--output <arg>         file to write payload to.
 If multiple messages,